 “Business at the hyperscale operators is booming.
 Over the last four quarters their year-on-year revenue growth has averaged 24 percent and they are investing an ever-growing percentage of their revenues in CAPEX,” says Synergy Research Group chief analyst John Dinsdale.

-“That is a real boon for data centre technology vendors and for colocation/wholesale data center operators, but it has created a huge barrier for companies wishing to meaningfully compete with those hyperscale firms.
-This is a game of massive scale and only a few can play that game.”
+“That is a real boon for data center technology vendors and for colocation/wholesale data center operators, but it has created a huge barrier for companies wishing to meaningfully compete with those hyperscale firms.
+This is a game of massive scale and only a few can play that game.

-According to Synergy, the bulk of hyperscale CAPEX goes into building, expanding and equipping the huge data centres, which have now grown in number to 423.
+According to Synergy, the bulk of hyperscale CAPEX goes into building, expanding and equipping the huge data centers, which have now grown in number to 423.

-The Group’s research is centred around the data centre footprint of 20 of the world’s largest major cloud and internet service firms, which includes the most prominent operators in IaaS, PaaS, SaaS, search, social networking and e-commerce.
+The Group's research is centred around the data center footprint of 20 of the world's largest major cloud and internet service firms, which includes the most prominent operators in IaaS, PaaS, SaaS, search, social networking and eCommerce.